vmware-tanzu/tanzu-dev-portal/content/blog/dockerfile-v-buildpacks.md

 One one hand, your mileage will vary depending on how robustly the current ecosystem of buildpacks supports your use case.
 For example, if you are building Java applications, Paketo provides a set of battle-tested buildpacks that are not only likely to meet your needs, but to solve problems you might not have considered (exiting cleanly on an out-of-memory error, for example).
 On the other hand, if you are writing your applications in Lisp you might find yourself needing to write your own custom buildpacks, which requires significantly more work.
 The exact calculus for a given app will change over time as the buildpack ecosystem grows.

 What’s more, you may run into certain limitations with buildpacks.
-For example, currently you can't install an arbitrary OS package using `apt-get install.` While most applications can handle it, if you wanted to run, say, PostgreSQL and needed some package that doesn't exist on your runtime base image, you'd be out of luck.
+For example, currently you can't install an arbitrary OS package using `apt-get install`.
+While most applications can handle it, if you wanted to run, say, PostgreSQL and needed some package that doesn't exist on your runtime base image, you'd be out of luck.
 In such a case, you would be better off creating a one-off Dockerfile.
 To benefit from the automation at scale that buildpacks afford, you need to give up some flexibility.
 This tradeoff isn't novel, but it will be a deal breaker for some workloads.

 ## Making The Call